Memory Architecture «Prev Next»

 4. select sysdate /* this is a comment */ from dual

-The shared pool caches various types of program data.
-For example, the shared pool stores parsed SQL, PL/SQL code, system parameters, and data dictionary information.
-The shared pool is involved in almost every operation that occurs in the database.
-For example, if a user executes a SQL statement, then Oracle Database accesses the shared pool.
-The shared pool is divided into several subcomponents.
+The shared pool caches several types of program data.
+For example, it stores parsed SQL, PL/SQL code, system parameters, and data dictionary information.
+The shared pool is involved in almost every operation that occurs in the database; whenever a user executes a SQL statement, Oracle Database accesses the shared pool.
+The shared pool itself is divided into several subcomponents.

 Shared SQL Areas

-The database represents each SQL statement that it runs in the following SQL areas:
+The database represents each SQL statement it runs using two distinct kinds of SQL area:

-1. Shared SQL area: The database uses the shared SQL area to process the first occurrence of a SQL statement.
-This area is accessible to all users and contains the statement parse tree and execution plan.
-Only one shared SQL area exists for a unique statement .
+1. Shared SQL area: the database uses this area to process the first occurrence of a SQL statement.
+It's accessible to every user and holds the statement's parse tree and execution plan.
+Only one shared SQL area ever exists for a given unique statement.

-The database automatically determines when applications submit similar SQL statements.
-The database considers both SQL statements issued directly by users and applications and recursive SQL statements issued internally by other statements.
-The database performs the following steps:
+The database automatically determines when applications submit similar SQL statements, considering both statements issued directly by users and applications and recursive statements issued internally by other statements.
+It performs the following steps:

-1. Checks the shared pool to see if a shared SQL area exists for a syntactically and semantically identical statement:
+1. Checks the shared pool for an existing shared SQL area that is syntactically and semantically identical:

-a) If an identical statement exists, then the database uses the shared SQL area for the execution of the subsequent new instances of the statement, thereby reducing memory consumption.
+a) If an identical statement already exists, the database reuses that shared SQL area for the new instance of the statement, reducing memory consumption instead of allocating a duplicate.

-b) If an identical statement does not exist, then the database allocates a new shared SQL area in the shared pool.
-A statement with the same syntax but different semantics uses a child cursor.
-In either case, the private SQL area for the user points to the shared SQL area that contains the statement and execution plan.
+b) If no identical statement exists, the database allocates a new shared SQL area.
+A statement with identical syntax but different semantics, different objects referenced, for example, uses a child cursor rather than a fresh, unrelated shared SQL area.
+Either way, the session's private SQL area ends up pointing to the shared SQL area holding the statement and its execution plan.

-2. Allocates a private SQL area on behalf of the session: The location of the private SQL area depends on the connection established for the session.
-If a session is connected through a shared server, then part of the private SQL area is kept in the SGA.
+2. Allocates a private SQL area on behalf of the session: where this area actually lives depends on how the session connected.
+If a session is connected through a shared server, part of the private SQL area is kept in the SGA rather than living entirely in the session's own PGA.

-In addition to case, white space, and comments, Oracle also checks to be sure that the objects referenced by the two statements are the same.
+Beyond case, white space, and comments, Oracle also checks that the objects referenced by two statements are actually the same objects.
+Consider users Jenny and Jeff, each owning an identical table named coin.
+Both issue the exact same statement:

 select * from coin

-In Jenny's case, the object coin refers to the table jenny.coin.
-In Jeff's case, it refers to the table jeff.coin.
-Even though the two statements match when compared on a character basis, the objects referred to are different.
-Because the objects are different, Oracle will not consider the statements to be identical.
+In Jenny's session, the unqualified name coin resolves to the table jenny.coin.
+In Jeff's session, it resolves to jeff.coin.
+Even though the two statements are character-for-character identical, the objects they actually reference are different tables entirely.
+Because the underlying objects differ, Oracle will not treat the two statements as identical, and each gets its own shared SQL area.